lfglabs-dev/api.starknet.quest/README.md

 ## Running the Project

 To run the project successfully you'll need to do the following steps:
-1. Deploy `db-docker-compose.yml` file to use MongoDB database Once inside the directory of the project, you need to run the following command:
+1. Deploy `db-docker-compose.yml` file to use MongoDB database.
+Once inside the directory of the project, you need to run the following command:
 ```bash
 docker-compose -f db-docker-compose.yml up -d
 ```
 The command above will create a container running the MongoDB database, however the information you add to the database isn't persistent, you'll need to modify the db-docker-compose.yml file to include a volume.
 For more information regarding Docker-compose files and volumes go the this [page](https://docs.docker.com/engine/storage/volumes/).

-2. Create `config.toml` file using the `config.template.toml` file
+2. Create `config.toml` file using the `config.template.toml` file.
 To run the project successfully you need to create a `config.toml` file using the `config.template.toml` file.
 You can copy the file and modify the following fields accordingly:

 - `connection_string`, this is the string to connect to the database.
-If the `db-docker-compose.yml` isn't changed the connection string would be: mongodb://quests:password@localhost:27017
+If the `db-docker-compose.yml` isn't changed the connection string would be: `mongodb://quests:password@localhost:27017`
 - `secret_key`, this is the secret used for the JWT token.
 You can change it or leave as is.
 - `expiry_duration`, this is the expiry duration of the JWT token.
 You should change it according to your needs the time is stored in miliseconds.
 - `rpc_url`, this is to interact with the blockchain you can use a public RPC such as [Lava](https://www.lavanet.xyz/get-started/starknet) or a private node provider such as [Alchemy](https://www.alchemy.com) or [Infura](https://www.infura.io)

-3. Run the project
+3. Run the project.
 Once the `config.toml` file is created properly, you're going to be able to run the project using the following command

 ```bash